jsmcoleman/network-security-groups/README.md

 <img src="https://i.imgur.com/IuZ4L0m.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 I created a resource group and two virtual machines.
-One on windows 10 and the other on Linux (ubuntu).
-I connected to windows 10 with the public IP address and Ubuntu with the private IP address.
+One virtual machines was created with windows 10 and the other with Linux (Ubuntu).
+I connected to the Windows 10 VM with the public IP address and the Ubuntu VM with the private IP address.
 </p>
 <br />